*updated April 2022*

-An email autoresponder is an email that goes out automatically.
-The date it goes out is triggered by either an action or some amount of elapsed time.
-If you’ve bought a course and immediately got an email automation thanking you for your purchase, that was an autoresponder.
+An email autoresponder is an email that goes out automatically – sending it is triggered by either an action or some amount of elapsed time.
+If you’ve opted in for a lead magnet or bought a course and immediately got an email thanking you for your purchase, that was an autoresponder.
 It responded automatically when you checked out.

-Many online marketers follow that email autoresponder up with another the next day.
-This one makes sure you received your product links and gives you more information about the course.
-You may get three or four of autoresponders encouraging you to use the program, leave comments and ask questions.
-Those emails are triggered by the fact you bought something.
+Many online marketers follow the initial email autoresponder with another automatically delivered email the next day.
+This one makes sure you received your lead magnet or paid product and gives you more information about the course.
+You may get three or four automatically delivered emails over the course of the next week or two encouraging you to use the product, leave comments and ask questions.
+Those emails are triggered by the fact you opted in for, or bought, something.
 No one is at their computer sending them to you.
-They go out automatically every few days to people who bought a product or service.
-Once you have two or more automated emails strung together, they form an email sequence.z
+They go out automatically every few days to people who subscribed.

 Email autoresponders can be used to make sure that people are happy with their online purchase, but where they are fantastic is when used to get a brand new customer to engage with you.
 While the first email in a sequence might just be a thank you and a welcome to the program, subsequent emails can address questions that you’ve found common among other students during the first few days after they’ve purchased.
 Maybe you have a beginning module that challenges people’s thinking and you know that it slows people down.
 You can schedule an email automation to go out three days after someone purchases that product to addresses the issue by saying,

 “Hey, I know this is tough work you’re doing, but I wanted to pop in and let you know that it’s difficult because you are being challenged.
 Don’t give up.
 Respond to this email and let me know where you are stuck.”
 That would be an email follow up sequence.